slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"In the realm of scientific observation, luck is granted only to those who are prepared."
 -- Louis Pasteur*

-> *"People who don't take risks generally make about two big mistakes a year.
+> *"People who don’t take risks generally make about two big mistakes a year.
 People who do take risks generally make about two big mistakes a year."
 -- Peter Drucker*

 > *"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom."